waldowred5/Sith-Lord-Jedi-Ewok/README.md

 View Leaderboard:
   - When a user chooses the 'View Leaderboard' option they will be presented with:
     - A table showing a list of scores for previously played games OR
-    - If there are no scores to display, the message "No scores on the leaderboard to show!" will be displayed
+    - If there are no scores to display, the error message "No scores on the leaderboard to show!" will be displayed to the user
     - The user is then presented with the Options Sub-Menu (see 'Start New Game', section 3)

 - Exit: